-Officers have a crucial role to play in ensuring that services are developed and delivered to a high standard and that they inform Elected Members of the progress of the plan and any challenges that are being faced.
-They need to know about the children who are in our care and strive at all times to deliver the highest quality service.
+Officers have a crucial role to play in ensuring that services are developed and delivered to a high standard and that they inform elected members of the progress of the plan and any challenges that are being faced.
+They need to know about the children who are in our care and always strive to deliver the highest quality service.
 They are responsible for advising the Board and ensuring that any agreed actions are implemented as agreed:

-- Reporting to the Corporate Parenting Board on performance relating to children in care and care experienced young people.
-Three highlight reports of overarching progress for children looked after and care experienced young people per year.
-Subgroup reporting as agreed with the Chair and Co-Chair. - Ensuring that the Corporate Parenting Board has all relevant information to ensure that they can provide robust monitoring of services provided to children in care and care experienced young people and make decisions based on the most up to date information.
+- Reporting to the Corporate Parenting Board on performance relating to children in care and care leavers.
+Highlight reports of overarching progress for children looked after and care experienced each year as directed by the chair and co-chair.
+Subgroup reporting will be presented at each update from the respective group. - Ensuring that the Corporate Parenting Board has all relevant information to ensure that they can provide robust monitoring of services provided to children in care and care experienced young people and make decisions based on the most up to date information.